learn-co-students/debugging-with-pry-v-000/README.md

 [1] pry(#<RSpec::ExampleGroups::PlusTwo>)>
 ```

-The test is calling our `plus_two` method with an argument value of `3` and expecting a return value of `5`.
+The test is calling our `plus_two` method with the argument, `num`,  the value of `num` set to `3`, and the expected return value of `5`.
 We remember that the return value of a method in Ruby is generally the value of the last line of the method.
 Let's check our current return value by typing `num` into our Pry console.
 You should see something like this:

 ```ruby
 [1] pry(#<RSpec::ExampleGroups::PlusTwo>)> num